FREQUENTLY ASKED QUESTIONS

 In sum, the local church is the chief focal point of God’s plan for the ages (Ephesians 3) and ought to be your focal point for giving.
 Vineyard Freeland, in no way, discourages people from giving to para-church organizations, to friends on the mission field or to individual’s carrying on evangelistic work.
 In fact, many members of Vineyard Freeland give substantially to para-church organizations and to leaders outside the local church.
 But we believe that such giving ought to be above and beyond our substantial financial commitment to the local church, since the local church is God’s chief agent for bringing the kingdom of God into this world.

 How to Give: Gifts can be made online, in-person, or by mail.
-For instructions, visit our giving page.
+For instructions, visit our GIVING PAGE.

 If you have questions, contact our office info@vineyardfreeland.org